araupontones/MLSS/README.md

 7. Write a users' guide to upload the data (considering all the points in the [Importing Protocol](#importing-backend-protocol))
 8. Customize log in page [shinymanager](https://datastorm-open.github.io/shinymanager/)

-10. Upload fonts to extrafont (via pushing files) in server

 11. Ask WB for description of indicators
 12. Beauty spinner of plots